imagej/imagej.github.io/pages/Debugging_Exercises.md

     the error message.
 4. Try debugging

-{% capture includecontent %} Was there a problem with the current object when/if your breakpoint is hit? | \>If there was, try it again\!
-In this exercise, the "broken" object index is non-deterministic - so it is unlikely to be exactly the same index two runs in a row. \>If the broken object appears later the second time, your breakpoint will hit but the current object will likely be fine. \>If the "broken" object appears earlier the second time, your breakpoint won't be hit at all.
+{% include expandingsidebox-right content='Was there a problem with the current object when/if your breakpoint is hit? | \>If there was, try it again\!
+In this exercise, the "broken" object index is non-deterministic

-{% endcapture %}
+- so it is unlikely to be exactly the same index two runs in a row. \>If the broken object appears later the second time, your breakpoint will hit but the current object will likely be fine. \>If the "broken" object appears earlier the second time, your breakpoint won"t be hit at all. '

-{% include expanding-box content=includecontent %}
+%}

 Using `count`-based conditional breakpoints can be very useful if the error is deterministic.
 In this case we need to try something different.